-- Only the copyright owner or someone they have authorized to share their content) may distribute their copyrighted material.
+- Only the copyright owner (or someone they have authorized to share their content) may distribute their copyrighted material.

 - License is included with purchase.
-To distribute more, you need to legally obtain more.
+To distribute more copies, you need to legally obtain more.

 - Right to Reproduce

-- Lyrics - By default the copyright owner is the owner of the lyrics.
-If published before 1923, those lyrics are in public domain and you can use it how you’d like.
-If not, you need to ask for print license to reproduce lyrics in program book.
+- Lyrics: By default, the copyright owner is the owner of the lyrics.
+If published in or before 1923, those lyrics are in public domain and you can use it however you’d like.
+If not, you need to ask for print license to reproduce lyrics in a program book.

-- Audio Recordings - If the choir has recorded an album and plans to sell it, ownership is shared between the sound recording owner (artist or label) and the owner of the composition.
-You should obtain a mechanical license with is easy and inexpensive to obtain.
+- Audio recordings: If the choir has recorded an album and plans to sell it, ownership is shared between the sound recording owner (artist or label) and the owner of the composition.
+You should obtain a mechanical license, which is easy and inexpensive to obtain.

-- Right to Perform in Public - this includes performing music in public either live or previously recorded but experienced live over the radio, through broadcast or cable TV, over loudspeakers or venues; audio systems (non-dramatic works).
-You will need a Public Performance License for music under copyright which is managed by the Performing Rights Organizations such as ASCAP, BMI, SESAC.
+- Right to Perform in Public.
+This includes performing music in public (either live or previously recorded but experienced live over the radio, through broadcast or cable TV, over loudspeakers or venues) and through audio systems (for non-dramatic works).
+You will need a Public Performance License for music under copyright, which is managed by the Performing Rights Organizations, such as ASCAP, BMI, and SESAC.
 For dramatic works, you will need a Grand Rights License.

-- Right to Display in Public - to show visual copy of the work publicly such as sheet music scrolling on YouTube or printed.
-This requires a Display License.
+- Right to Display in Public.
+To show visual copy of the work publicly, such as sheet music scrolling on YouTube or on print, a Display License is required.

-- Right to Transmit Digitally - for sound recordings to perform the copyrighted work publicly by digital audio transmission.
-This requires a Digital Performance Statutory License.
+- Right to Transmit Digitally.
+To broadcast a sound recording or perform a copyrighted work publicly via digital audio transmission, a Digital Performance Statutory License is required.

 Tips for Success:

-- If you have lyrics in a program, always name author and obtain their permission.
-If reprinting text digitally, you must get a license and author can ask whatever fee they want.
+- If you have lyrics in a program, always name the author and obtain their permission.
+If reprinting text digitally, you must obtain a license.
+The author reserves the right to declare whatever fee they want.

-- The internet always assumes that copyright is for a singer/songwriter, not a chorus or orchestra.
-If you’re not a singer/songwriter, the internet assumes you’re a “cover artist” which means you do not own the underwrite for the score.
+- The Internet always assumes that copyright is for a singer/songwriter, not a chorus or orchestra.
+If you are not a singer/songwriter, the Internet assumes you’re a “cover artist”, which means you do not own the underwrite for the score.